 Generally on death, there is a tax-free uplift in the base cost of an asset for capital gains tax, so if the recipient was to sell the property later, they would only pay tax on the gain since the date of death.
-There is a good case for that to apply, which is in the taxpayer’s favour; however, HMRC currently disagree.
+There is a good case for that to apply, which is in the taxpayer’s favour.
+Although not entirely clear, HMRC appear to agree.

 What should I do if I have a usufruct?

 Depending on your background, some of the UK tax charges discussed above may not apply, and we can confirm if that is the case.

 If required, we can examine the documents (even if in French), set out the relevant law, and liaise with your French advisors, in order to come to a recommendation as to whether HMRC’s view should be followed, or if a different analysis is warranted.
 It may be the case that a late tax payment needs to be made, and if so, we can correspond with HMRC on your behalf, minimising penalties as far as possible.